 - Western Australia's Wildlife Conservation Act 1950

-Those sharks that are destroyed will be tagged with an identifying numbered tag and taken a distance offshore, within State waters.
+Sharks that were destroyed as part of this strategy were tagged with an identifying numbered tag and taken a distance offshore, within State waters.
 The tags will assist in identifying the carcasses should they wash up on shore.